jazzq11/jazzq11/README.md

 ### Hi, I’m Muhammad Jazib

-I’m a passionate Graduate Wireless Research Scientist who loves to incorporate Deep Learning with the concepts of Wireless Communication and Embedded Systems.
+I’m a passionate Graduate Wireless Research Scientist who loves to incorporate Deep Learning with the concepts of Wireless Communication IoT.
 I’m always looking to collaborate on topics related to:

 - Internet of Things (IoT)
 - Cyber-Physical Systems (CPS)